rjourde/CheatyJSON/README.md

         self.friends = []
         // First, we get our array from the "friends" JSON field if let friendsArray = decoder["friends"].array {
-            for friendDecoder in friendsArray {
+            // We then loop through all our 'friend' decoders for friendDecoder in friendsArray {
-                self.friends.append(Person(decoder: friendDecoder))
+                // for each decoder, we will create a Person object self.friends.append(Person(decoder: friendDecoder))
             }
         }